Robert Oppenheimer- An Enneagram Type 4 Personality

 Oppenheimer’s genius and originality, philosophical inclinations, and emotional intensity all coalesce, suggesting that Oppenheimer’s personality echoes the profound depths of Type 4.
 Yet, the complexity of human personality means that a single category can encapsulate no one.

-This exploration provides a unique lens to understand Oppenheimer’s motivations and actions better.
+This exploration provides a unique lens to better understand Oppenheimer’s motivations and actions.
 What does seeing Oppenheimer through the lens of the Enneagram Type 4 tell you about his enigmatic personality?
 Does it give you a deeper understanding of his motivations and internal struggles?